BOOK A FREE CONSULTATION

 Common Obsessions in Religious OCD

-Common Behaviors in Religious OCD
+Common Behaviours in Religious OCD

 How Religious OCD Affects Daily Life

 Religious OCD can disrupt both personal and spiritual life.
 Rituals and compulsions can become time-consuming, leaving little room for genuine worship or connection.
-Relationships with family, friends, and religious communities may become strained due to constant reassurance-seeking or avoidance behaviors.
+Relationships with family, friends, and religious communities may become strained due to constant reassurance-seeking or avoidance behaviours.
 This condition can also lead to feelings of guilt, shame, and spiritual isolation.

 Hope and Recovery